The Voyage of The Aegre: Notes on Chapter 18 – Disaster

 Bulova Accutron watch 1973

-Our beloved Bulova Accutron watch that we’d bought in Panama City, a predecessor of the quart watches of today, used a tiny oscillating tuning fork to maintain almost exact time.
+Our beloved Bulova Accutron watch that we’d bought in Panama City, a predecessor of the quartz watches of today, used a tiny oscillating tuning fork to maintain almost exact time.
 I say almost because even a Bulova Accutron could lose or gain a few seconds over a 24-hour period.
 But this loss or gain was consistent.
 So the watch could be set to the exact time by a radio time signal on one day and then checked against the time signal at the same time on succeeding days to determine its Rate, ie how much it was losing or gaining every 24 hours.
 Knowing the Rate, and how many days since the watch was set at the exact time, the actual correct (GMT) time could be calculated with confidence even when no radio time signal could be received.

 For example, the Accutron watch might be set with a radio signal at exactly 12 noon on January 1st.
 Checks against the WWV radio time signal on days following might show it gaining 2 seconds per day.
 Later, on say the 21st of January when the Accutron is showing the time as 12 noon, the actual corrected time(GMT) is 12:00.00 – (20 x 0:00.20) = 11:59:20.
 So the error on 21 January is 40 seconds fast, based on a Rate of + 2 seconds.